-7. Plaintiff Culverson is one of many victims of the criminal enterprise run by convicted felon and former Chicago Police Sergeant Ronald Watts and his tactical team at the Ida B. Wells Homes in the 2000's.
+7. Plaintiff Blair is one of many victims of the criminal enterprise run by convicted felon and former Chicago Police Sergeant Ronald Watts and his tactical team at the Ida B. Wells Homes in the 2000's.

-ANSWER: Defendant Mohammed objects to the term "criminal enterprise" as argumentative, vague and undefined.
+ANSWER: Defendant Mohammed objects to the undefined and prejudicial term "criminal enterprise" as vague and ambiguous.
 Without waiver, upon the advice of counsel, and to the extent that such allegations purport to apply to him, Defendant Mohammed respectfully invokes the rights guaranteed to him by the Fifth Amendment of the United States Constitution regarding the subject matter of this paragraph.
 Defendant